Thank you to TOBI for collaborating on this post. All opinions are my own.

 The last time you went shopping, either in-store or online, did you take a spin by the clearance rack?
 I did, and that rack was loaded down with the cutest summer leftovers: shift dresses, crop tops, shorts, skirts, flirty maxi dresses and the like.
 Just the other day, I lifted a white jumpsuit out of clearance and took it home for $23 — a bargain worth bragging about, for sure.

-Buying Clothes Off-Season — the Downsides
+Buying clothes off-season — the downsides

 Although the deals are plentiful right now, there are a couple downsides to buying garments off-season.
 One, if you buy something too trendy, its useful life will be over before next spring.
 And two, it’s vaguely unsatisfying to buy new clothes when the weather prevents you from wearing them right away.

 The solution for the first issue is easy.
 Stick with classic silhouettes and solid colors or stripes.
-Now is not the right time to invest in an off-shoulder, ruffle dress with a bold white-and-red pattern (Unless maybe you live in the South Pacific, and then—well, you’re living in paradise, so who cares what you wear?).
+Now is not the right time to invest in an off-shoulder, ruffle dress with a bold white-and-red pattern.
+Unless maybe you live in the South Pacific, and then — well, you’re living in paradise, so who cares what you wear?

 I actually like crop tops better in the winter than in the summer.
 And I know what you’re thinking: “Crop tops?
 I haven’t bought one since 1987!”
 Well, if you still have that old thing, pull it out now.
-Or get this one — you’ll need it to wear over your favorite maxi dress this winter.
+Because crop tops look insanely fabulous over a form-fitting dress.

-Crop tops look insanely fabulous over a form-fitting dress.
 The perfect maxi for this look will be sleek above the waist and have no sleeves.
-If your crop is jazzy like this one, stick with a simple, solid-colored dress.
+If your crop is jazzy like the one I’m wearing above, stick with a simple, solid-colored dress.
 Or, pair a solid crop with a patterned dress.
 Have fun with this!

 You can also match up your crop top with a high-waisted skirt.
 Add a denim jacket to this mix if you’re cold (but skip the fingerless gloves unless you’re dressing up like ’80s Madonna for Halloween).
 And, if the skirt is long enough, throw on a pair of leggings underneath.
 I won’t tell anyone if you don’t.